What is an empathy statement?

 An empathy statement is a phrase used by a call center agent to connect emotionally and positively with the caller.
 It’s a way for the agent to validate the caller’s feelings and show that the agent cares about and acknowledges their issue or feelings.
 It is one of the most critical call center agent soft skills.

-Empathy statements establish and maintain a rapport between the caller and the agent.
-They can be used to diffuse or de-escalate a situation and leaves the caller feeling more positively about the interaction.
+Empathy statements are short phrases that establish and maintain a rapport between the caller and the agent.
+These short phrases can be used to diffuse or de-escalate a situation and leaves the caller feeling more positively about the interaction.
+They're also critical in alleviating customer complaints, improving customer satisfication, and providing great customer service.

 As a result, empathy statements are critical for improving a number of important call center KPIs including:

 In reality, as often as possible.
-Approaching any conversation with empathy puts the agent in a better position to establish rapport and trust with the caller.
+Taking an empathetic approach puts the agent in a better position to establish rapport, show authenticity, and build and trust with the caller.
 However, there are certain empathy statements that can be used in important situations, and agents can be coached on those.

-One of our customers, a large U.S.-based moving company, monitors their agent performance around empathy statements using MAGIC and Tragic moments.
+One of our customers, a large U.S.-based moving company, monitors their agent performance around empathy statements using MAGIC and Tragic moments, a mix of active verbs and personal pronouns.

 MAGIC moments are interactions that “Make A Great Impression on the Customer,” such as saying “please” “thank you,” or “How can I help?”
 Tragic moments, such as saying “Calm down,” “Never,” and “Just a sec,” do the opposite.